cameronbroe/RedditDailySoup/README.md

 For the actual email sends, the service has an in-process cron-like scheduler that runs a function every minute.
 This function queries the database for users that should have an email sent at the current time in relation to UTC.
 It then queries Reddit's API to get the list of top posts for each of the user's favorite subreddits.
+After it collects all of this information, it sends out a request to the email service to actually render and send out the email.